apache/cordova-docs/docs/en/edge/guide/platforms/ios/config.md

 <!-- QUERY: Do viewport meta tags work as expected in other environments? -->

-* `AutoHideSplashScreen` (boolean, defaults to `true`): set to `false` to control when the splashscreen is hidden through a JavaScript API.
+* `AutoHideSplashScreen` (boolean, defaults to `true`): set to `false` to use the SplashScreen API to control when the opening image stops displaying.

         <preference name="AutoHideSplashScreen" value="false"/>

-* `FadeSplashScreen` (boolean, defaults to `true`): set to `false` to prevent the splash-screen to fade in and out when showing or hiding it.
+* `FadeSplashScreen` (boolean, defaults to `true`): set to `false` to prevent the splash-screen from fading in or out when showing or hiding it.

         <preference name="FadeSplashScreen" value="false"/>

-* `FadeSplashScreenDuration` (float, defaults to 2): The splash-screen Fade duration in seconds.
+* `FadeSplashScreenDuration` (float, defaults to `2`): The splash-screen Fade duration in seconds.

         <preference name="FadeSplashScreenDuration" value="4"/>